Bruno Fernandes, Cristiano Ronaldo Combine for Portugal's First Goal Vs. Uruguay - NewsBreak

 Switzerland beats Serbia 3-2 to reach last 16 of World Cup

-DOHA, Qatar — (AP) — Switzerland advanced to the last 16 of the World Cup for the third tournament in a row after a 3-2 win over Serbia on Friday.
+DOHA, Qatar (AP) — Switzerland advanced to the last 16 of the World Cup for the third tournament in a row after a 3-2 win over Serbia on Friday.
 Remo Freuler scored the winning goal just after halftime as the Swiss secured second place in Group G. They will next face Portugal on Tuesday at Lusail Stadium.
+Freuler finished off a backheel pass from Ruben Vargas after Xherdan Shaqiri clipped a ball into the penalty box.
+Shaqiri put Switzerland ahead early in the first half before Aleksandar Mitrovic and Dusan Vlahovic responded for Serbia.
+Breel Embolo evened the score just before halftime.

 South Korea Advances After Chaotic Final Moments of Group H Action